Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Between his romance with Chicago P.D.'s Trudy Platt (Amy Morton) and his steel-tight bond with his fellow firefighters, no one can resist falling in love with the magic that is Mouch.

 Mouch's nickname was inspired by his affinity for kicking back and watching television on the station's couch, prompting the firefighters of the 51 to tease that he had become "half-man, half-couch."
-The firefighter even has a personalized pillow that holds down the fort when he's away from the television.
+He even had a personalized pillow that holds down the fort when he's away from the television.

-After a health scare sparked a new lease on life, Mouch launched an initiative to ditch his beloved moniker in Season 12, Episode 2 ("Call Me McHolland").
+After he was shot in the Season 11 finale of Chicago Fire, Mouch launched an initiative to ditch his beloved moniker in Season 12, Episode 2 ("Call Me McHolland").
 Mouch shockingly insisted that his colleagues begin referring to him as "McHolland" instead of Mouch, asked to replace the name "Mouch" on his locker, and requested a new uniform.

 In the debut season of Chicago Fire, Mouch was a single man looking for love: It seemed that his charm and humor had scored him many friends in the firehouse, but when it came to women, he had a bad habit of freezing up.